prioberoi/deep-learning-img-recognition/README.md

 ![Plots of testing and training loss for sigmoid (model_3) and tanH (model_4) activation functions](img/compare_model_3_4.png)

 The training and test loss from TanH is comparable to the values from ReLU, 0.00878728 and 0.0299812.
-The accuracy rates for the three functions followed a similar pattern where sigmoid was the least accurate (0.9895), followed by ReLU (0.9905), and TanH was the most accurate (0.9906), but not by much.
+The accuracy rates for the three functions followed a similar pattern, where sigmoid was the least accurate (0.9895), followed by ReLU (0.9905), and TanH was the most accurate (0.9906), but not by much.

 ![Plot of testing loss for ReLU (model_1), sigmoid (model_3) and tanH (model_4) activation functions](img/compare_model_1_3_4.png)